radkill/simple-lazy-load-videos/readme.txt

 1. Admin settings on the Settings -> Simple Lazy Load Videos screen.

 == Changelog ==
+= 1.7.0 =
+* Get YouTube thumbnails in WEBP format if exists
+* Fix "Links are not crawlable" issue
+* Remove line breaks and tabs to fix extra `<br>` in the final code.
+* Move SVG to separate files
+* Refactor Functions::remote_api_get() method
+* Replace creating new instance of classes with static methods
+* Fix methods visibility
+* Remove global $sllv variable
+* Fix WPCS compliance
+* Update Grunt packages
+* Tested up to WordPress 6.8.1

 = 1.6.0 =
 *	Add new search key in preg_match for short YouTube videos (thanks @paulooliveirar)
 * Fix WPCS